DawnNav/home/content/en.md

       description: International Maoist news and reports on people's struggles.
     - title: Brazil's "New Democracy"
       url: https://anovademocracia.com.br/
-      description: Analyzing society and advocating for new democracy: new economy, new politics, and new culture.
+      description: Analyzing society and advocating for new democracy - new economy, new politics, and new culture.
     - title: Red Aid
       url: https://secoursrouge.org/
       description: A Swiss website sharing revolutionary news and solidarity campaigns.